2015 has seen high-resolution audio (HRA) hit the mainstream, thanks to the release of more devices and services that support the audio format.

 And Qobuz has provided a world first for Android mobile users: the ability to stream high-res music on your phone via its streaming service.

 More after the break

 One of the best portable high-res music players on the market today, the F886 delivers high-resolution tracks with supreme precision.
-It could do with a little more volume at times, but otherwise the NWZ-F886 is our music player of choice.
-The fact it's built around the Android operating system, granting access to the app store and web browsing make it a lot more desirable.
+The fact it's built around the Android operating system, granting access to the app store and web browsing, makes it a lot more desirable.